-Barry Webb calls Isaiah the "Romans" of the Old Testament, where all the threads come together and the big picture of God's purposes are most clearly set forth.
+In the visionary world of Isaiah, the varied themes and imagery of the Old Testament converge and blend as they project an extraordinary climax of the story of Israel and of the world.
+Barry Webb calls Isaiah the Romans of the Old Testament, where all the threads come together and the big picture of God's purposes are most clearly set forth.
 Attuned to the magnificent literary architecture of Isaiah, Webb escorts us through this prophecy and trains our ears and hearts to resonate with its great biblical-theological themes.

-Part 1: The Lord is king (1–12)
+1. The Lord is king (1–12)

-Part 2: Lord of the nations (13–27)
+2. Lord of the nations (13–27)

-Part 3: Human schemes and God’s plan (28–35)
+3. Human schemes and God’s plan (28–35)

-Part 4: In whom shall we trust?
+4. In whom shall we trust?
 (36–39)

-Part 5: Comfort my people (40:1–51:11)
+5. Comfort my people (40:1–51:11)

-Part 6: Grace triumphant (51:12–55:13)
+6. Grace triumphant (51:12–55:13)

-Part 7: Waiting for a new world (56–66)
+7. Waiting for a new world (56–66)